 "I like my HPs more al natural, but this one's good for sure, if a little rustic and robust indeed". - whiskyfun.com

+What initially felt like a one-off in 2020 is now onto its fifth annual release (not yet available in Australia).
+We've managed to source more of an earlier, now largely sold out edition, Batch No.3.
+What goes into these NAS bottlings changes a little each year, mainly in terms of the cask regime.
 While we love the low peat HP style, some found batches one and two lacking in Orkney smoke.
 So for the third instalment, Master Whisky Maker, Gordon Motion has opted for a higher proportion of locally peated malt than the previous releases.
-Bringing together dozens of single casks, it was matured in a combination of first-fill and refill sherry-seasoned American and European oak casks, rounding off the hearty peat smoke with zesty layers of fruit and warming spice.
+Bringing together dozens of single casks, it was matured in first-fill and refill sherry-seasoned American and European oak casks, rounding off the hearty peat smoke with zesty layers of fruit and warming spice.
 It comes bottled at a natural strength of 64.1% and should handle more than a few drops of water.